Parsley, Sage, Rosemary and Thyme: Cover artwork

 Shot by photographer Bob Cato, the cover depicts Simon & Garfunkel in a flower garden.
 "Artie is sprawled in jeans and a royal blue sweater, while Paul rises just behind, the modern poet-troubadour clad in cambric and shadow," wrote Peter Ames Carlin in Simon's biography, Homeward Bound.
 The original back cover of the LP includes an essay by music critic Ralph J. Gleason.

 Songwriting credit disputes

 There were some copyright disputes about the album's contents.
 "Cloudy" was co-written by Bruce Woodley, who did not initially receive credit upon the album's release.
 He still collected royalty payments for the song, but was not listed as an official writer as Simon "needed" it to be credited to him alone.
 Martin Carthy, who had first introduced Simon to "Scarborough Fair" during his time in England, was never credited.
-Worse, according to Peter Ames Carlin, "it credited Paul and Artie as coauthors, as if the centuries-old tune had emerged entirely from their imaginations."
+Worse, according to Peter Ames Carlin, "it credited Paul and Artie as co-authors, as if the centuries-old tune had emerged entirely from their imaginations."
 Columbia was contacted by Carthy's publishing company, Sparta Florida, to claim royalties, and they complied.
 However, as Carlin notes, "none of the money ever got to Carthy" due to fine-print on a contract he had never read that ceded his stake in the song.